Christuskirche - Ev. Apostel-Kirchengemeinde Gelsenkirchen

 2. August 2018

 A church with a certain charm, for me it's a special church, I was baptized and confirmed there.
 My daughter too.
 The parish priest is very nice and friendly.
-If someone wants to visit this church, they should do it on Sunday mornings at 10 o'clock, a donation wouldn't be bad either.
+If you want to visit this church, you should do it on Sunday mornings at 10 o'clock, a donation wouldn't be bad either.

 NO